Jordanian Arab Socialist Ba'ath Party: Recent history

 Since the establishment of the authoritarian political systems in Iraq and Syria, the popularity of the Ba'ath Party has waned, but Ba'athist ideology remains popular.
 The reason being that both the Iraqi and the Syrian-led Ba'ath parties have replaced ideology with blind allegiance to Saddamist discourse or the Assad regime.
 A Jordanese academic, talking to the American embassy in Amman, Jordan, said "there are far more real Baathists outside the party than inside", noting that the present party is downplaying (and even replacing) ideological components to get more followers.

 The party was able to gain some support in the 1990s, because of its status as a Ba'ath Party branch, it was able to help finance thousands of scholarships to Iraqi universities.
 However, with the 2003 invasion of Iraq, the party was nearly forced into bankruptcy, and lost most of its followers when it failed to finance the return of students from Iraq.

 The party was denied legal registration in 1992, but was legally registered the following.
 However, it was forced to change its name from the "Arab Socialist Ba'ath Party" to the "Jordanian Arab Socialist Ba'ath Party" (حزب البعث العربي الاشتراكي الاردني Hizb Al-Ba'ath Al-'Arabi Al-Ishtiraki Al-Urduniy).
 Khalil Haddadeen, Jordan's former minister of information, was elected to Parliament during the 1993 and 1997 elections on a pro-Iraqi, Saddamist platform.
 Currently, the party has no members of parliament.

 In its first regional congress since the 2003 invasion of Iraq, the Regional Command alleged it would publicize an alleged letter from Saddam Hussien.
 However, the Jordanian press largely ignored the event.
 Today, in contrast to Ba'athist ideology, both the pro-Iraq and pro-Syrian parties are considered largely irrelevant in the Jordanian political scene.
 It is suffering from financial problems, and it is criticized by religious Jordanians for its secularism, while others are weary of its Arab nationalist ideology.

-In a 1995 poll 16.8 percent of Jordanians said they were aware that the party existed, making the it the third-best-known political party in Jordan (surpassing the Arab Ba'ath Progressive Party, its pro-Syrian counterpart, by over 10 percent in the poll).
+In a 1995 poll 16.8 percent of Jordanians said they were aware that the party existed, making it the third-best-known political party in Jordan (surpassing the Arab Ba'ath Progressive Party, its pro-Syrian counterpart, by over 10 percent in the poll).
 In May 2003, it was estimated that the party had less than 200 members.

-According to a WikiLeaks document dating back to 2007, the Arab Socialist Ba'ath Party figure Ahmed Al Dmour was considered one of the biggest threats to Islamic Action Front dominance on the political scene.
+In 2023, the Jordanian Ba'ath Party's licence to participate in the local elections was renewed, causing criticism from Iraqi figures.